facebookresearch/hydra/website/docs/tutorials/basic/1_simple_cli_app.md

 ---
 id: simple_cli
-title: Simple command line application
+title: A simple command line application
-sidebar_label: Simple command line application
 ---

 This is a simple Hydra application that prints your configuration.